ml-for-nlp/fruit-fly/README.md

 ### Initial analysis

-**Tuning parameters:** First, get a sense for which parameters give best results on the MEN dataset, for both BNC and Wikipedia data.
-If you know how to code, you can do a random parameter search automatically.
-If not, just try different values manually and write down what you observe.
+**Tuning hyperparameters:** First, get a sense for which hyperparameters give best results on the MEN dataset, for both BNC and Wikipedia data.
+First try different values manually, then write a code snippet to try out different ranges of hyperparameters automatically.

 NB: random projections are... random!
 So if you run the script several times, you will get different results each time.
-How should you report your results given this?
+How should you run and report your results given this?

+**Normalization:** We have talked about the effect of normalization on raw data.
+Try to suppress normalization in the fly by commenting out the following lines:

+    scaler = preprocessing.MinMaxScaler().fit(m)
+    m = scaler.transform(m)

+What do you observe?

 **Preliminary results:** Compare results for the BNC and the Wikipedia data.
 You should see that results on the BNC are better than on Wikipedia.
 Why is that?